Vasily Yeroshenko – blind Lomonosov of the XX century

 In 1951 Yeroshenko was diagnosed with cancer.
 But despite the deadly disease he continued to travel: visited Yakutia, Karelia, Kharkiv and the Donbass.

-His long journey ended on December 23, 1952 in his home village Obukhovka.
+His long journey ended forever on December 23, 1952 in his home village Obukhovka.